hyperledger/besu/docs/Consensus-Protocols/Clique.md

 source: rinkeby.json
 <!--- END of page meta data -->

+*[vanity data]: Signers can include anything they like as vanity data.

 # Clique

 Pantheon implements the Clique Proof-of-Authority (PoA) consensus protocol.
 Clique is used by the